MarcoLucidi01/ytcast/readme.md

 also **Chromecast**.
-I don't own a Chromecast and `ytcast` probably won't work with Chromecast because it doesn't use the DIAL protocol anymore (at least that's what I've read somewhere). `ytcast` (should) work with any DIAL enabled device that supports the YouTube TV app.
+I don't own a Chromecast and `ytcast` probably won't work with Chromecast because it doesn't use the DIAL protocol anymore (at least that's what I've read somewhere). `ytcast` (should) work with any DIAL enabled device that supports the YouTube on TV app.

 [8]: http://www.dial-multiscreen.org
 [9]: http://www.dial-multiscreen.org/dial-protocol-specification/DIAL-2ndScreenProtocol-2.2.1.pdf